Thriving Together: Visioning A Sustainable, Purposeful Future Rooted In Ancestral Wisdom

 Public Health Education & Prevention

-Public campaigns on reducing ultra-processed food consumption and increasing access to whole foods.
+Public campaigns reducing ultra-processed food consumption

-Protect and preserve sacred sites and cultural heritage from exploitation or destruction.
+Protection of sacred sites and cultural heritage

 Real change starts at home first, and in the voting booth second.